minorninth/libresample/README.md

 Permission to use and copy is also granted subject to the terms of the BSD license found in LICENSE-BSD.txt.

+You can choose either license to comply with, at your option.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: